 About the Composers

 Stephen Miles is an active composer, performer, and theorist, focusing on the social dimension of music.
 Since 1990 Professor Miles has composed vocal music almost exclusively, producing works such as LTG (Lips, Tongue, and Glottis) and The Anatomy of Gesture, for solo performer, Escape for Men, a song cycle for baritone and piano that uses texts taken from men’s fashion advertisements, and Social Studies, a collection of musical games for performers and audience.
 In 2005, Professor Miles’s De profundis clamavi, for twelve voices, was awarded Third Prize in The New York Virtuoso Singers’ First Annual Choral Composition Competition, and was premiered by the NYVS in Manhattan.
 In 1998 Professor Miles established New Music New College (NMNC), which has performed vocal works by such composers as Luciano Berio, John Cage, Karlheinz Stockhausen, and Pauline Oliveros, as well as student composers, and has featured leading performers of contemporary music, such as Kathleen Supové, Pamela Z, and The JACK Quartet.
 NMNC also serves as a laboratory for research in experimental music and social theory.
 Recent projects include Hocket Science, an experiment in collaborative composition based on Jürgen Habermas’s theory of communicative action.
 In addition to reporting on his research with NMNC at national and international conferences, Professor Miles frequently publishes essays, including most recently “Agency and Domination in Communicative Performance” (Music and Arts in Action, Vo1.
 1, No. 2, 2009), “Objectivity and Intersubjectivity in Pauline Oliveros’s Sonic Meditations” (Perspectives of New Music, Vol. 46, No. 1, 2008), “Composing Reflexivity: The Social Studies Project” (Audiences and the Arts: Communication Perspectives, Brenda Dervin and Lois Foreman-Wernet, editors, Hampton Press, 2009), and “Seeing Cage, Hearing Beuys” (TDR: The Drama Review, Vol. 54, No. 2, 2010).
 Professor Miles earned his Bachelor of Music degree in 1983 from the University of Cincinnati College-Conservatory of Music and his Doctor of Musical Arts degree from the University of Illinois in 1990.
-He is currently Professor of Music at New College of Florida, where is also Provost and Vice President for Academic Affairs.
+He is currently Professor of Music at New College of Florida.